-In 2023, we're proud to have become the first Building Society in the UK to be certified as a B Corp.
+In 2023, we were proud to have become the first Building Society in the UK to be certified as a B Corp.
 There's a rigorous assessment process and becoming B Corp certified is just the beginning of a journey of continuous improvement.
 To maintain certification, B Corps are re-assessed by B Lab's standards every three years.
 Through its B Corp accreditation, the Society has reinforced its commitment to use our business as a force for good and to be the change we want to see in the world for our members, colleagues, environment and wider community.
+In 2024, we are excited to publish our first B Corp Impact Report detailing the progress made towards our ambitions throughout our first year as an accredited B Corp.